MinMax

 Track 1 – Guitar: Tim Banks & Ethan Rainer – Heavenly Strings and Hellish Beasts

-A blacksmith with music in his heart attempts to craft the perfect heavenly guitar strings, but a mistake in the process inadvertently causes him to summon a metal demon from the depths of hell when they’re played, and his life is sacraficed in the process.
+A blacksmith with music in his heart attempts to craft the perfect heavenly guitar strings, but a mistake in the process causes him to summon a metal demon from the depths of hell when they’re played and his life is forfeited in the process.
 The gods however take pity on the blacksmith and his soul ascends…

-Heavenly Strings and Hellish Beasts is an evolving Shoegaze track where every sound was made using a guitar in collaboration with guitarist, singer song-writer, and producer Ethan Rainer.
-Ethan is best known for his roll as the frontman in the Psychedelic Rock group (and one of my favourite bands) “BADTAB“.
-We recorded the majority of the sounds in his home studio in a single session guided by a concept and 2 chord progressions I had pre-prepared, and Ethan quickly worked magic on his pedalboard and Fender Jaguar.
-This left me with a kaleidoscope of tones and textures I could experiment with in the production process.
+Heavenly Strings and Hellish Beasts is an evolving Shoegaze track where every sound was made using a guitar.
+It was made in collaboration with guitarist, singer song-writer, and producer Ethan Rainer.
+Ethan is best known for his roll as the frontman in the Psychedelic Rock group (and one of my favourite bands): BADTAB.
+We recorded the majority of the sounds in his home studio in a single session guided by a concept and 2 chord progressions I had prepared. experimenting with his pedalboard and Fender Jaguar, Ethan provided me with a kaleidoscope of tones and textures I could experiment with in the production process.

-We used various forms of extended technique and sample manipulation to fill out the piece including drumming on the guitar, heavily distorting, pitch shifting and enveloping guitar chords to act as hit hats and cymbals in the mix, playing the part of the strings past the neck of the guitar, randomising sounds with plugins like Fracture by Glitchmachines, and octave shifting guitar create a bassline.
+We used various extended techniques and forms of sample manipulation to flesh out the piece including drumming on the guitar, heavy distortion, pitch shifting and enveloping guitar chords to act as hit hats and cymbals in the mix, playing the part of the strings past the neck of the guitar, granualizing sounds with plugins like Fracture by Glitchmachines, and octave shifting guitar create a bass line.

 Track 2 – Saxophone: Tim Banks – Mean Streets and Ancient Rituals (Ft.
 Kage Nesbit)

-Following the death of the blacksmith, a bounty hunter now pursues the metal demon through the mean city streets, only to be tricked and lured to a secluded location where they must do battle.
-The battle ends with the demon performing a ritual to disrupt the bounty hunter’s heart and send him to the underworld where he will be judged for his past deeds…
+Following the death of the blacksmith, a bounty hunter now pursues the metal demon through the mean city streets, only to be tricked and lured into a secluded location where they must do battle.
+The battle ends with the demon performing dark magic that disrupts the bounty hunter’s beating heart and sends him to the underworld where he will be judged for his past deeds…

 Track 3 – Percussion: Tim Banks & Joe Andrew – Underworld and Overworld

 Disoriented, the bounty hunter finds himself exploring the underworld.
-Meanwhile his loved ones above desperately consult a witch doctor to defibrillate him using an enchanted drum circle.
+Meanwhile his loved ones above desperately call upon a witchdoctor to restart his heart using an enchanted drum circle.
 While this almost works, it ultimately fails and the bounty hunter must accept his fate and receive judgement…

-Underworld and Overworld is a Jazzy, Funky, Jungle/Drum & Bass hybrid track where every sound is made using percussion made in collaboration with Joe Andrew, who is known as prolific drummer around Pōneke.
-Joe is an incredibly talented percussionist with an unparralelled sense of rhythm.
-After an in-depth discussion about the concept, we recorded hours of rhythms and textures for each section of the track at the Massey University Wellington Studios which gave me an incredible amount of freedom for experimentation and arrangment in my DAW Session.
-This is probably my favourite track on the E.P.
+Underworld and Overworld is a Jazzy and Funky, Jungle/Drum & Bass hybrid track where every sound is made using percussion.
+This was done in collaboration with Joe Andrew, a prolific drummer in the Pōneke region.
+Joe is an incredibly talented percussionist with an unparalleled sense of rhythm.
+After an in-depth discussion about the concept, we recorded hours of rhythms and textures for each section of the track in the Massey University Wellington Studios which gave me an incredible amount of freedom for experimentation and arrangement in the production process, resulting in my favourite track on the MinMax E.P.

-We used various forms of extended technique and sample manipulation to fill out the piece.
-Notable examples include layering drum recordings with lower pitched copies and reverse transient samples, heavily pitching bongo and tom hits to create melody and basslines, comb filtering drums and drum reverb to create pitched elements and backing drones, and bending the skins on the drums while they’re being hit to change the pitch.
+We used various forms of extended technique and sample manipulation to flesh out the piece.
+Notable examples include layering drum recordings with lower pitched copies and reverse transient samples, heavily pitching bongo and tom hits to create melodies and bass lines, comb filtering drums and drum reverb to create pitched elements and backing drones, and bending the skins on the drums while they’re being hit to change the pitch.

 Track 4 – Voice: Tim Banks – Grief and Acceptance (Ft.
 Diplopoda)